open-dovetail/eth-track/README.md

     BlockTime, Symbol, Decimals
 FROM ethdb.transactions t
 INNER JOIN ethdb.contracts c
-ON t.Method = 'transfer' AND t.To = c.Address
+ON t.Method = 'transfer' AND c.Symbol != '' AND t.To = c.Address
 ```

 Top daily transfers of ERC20 tokens